systems-cs-pub-ro/uso-lab-book/README.md

 ## Prerequisites

+There are two ways of building the documentation for the labs:
+* installing Sphinx on your computer;
+* running Sphinx inside a docker container that you build and run on your machine.

 ### Installing on your own computer

 In order to build the documentation you will need the following packages: